-ULO1: Identify and evaluate theories and frameworks and research findings in Organisational Behaviour (OB).
+ULO1: Identify and evaluate theories and frameworks and research findings in organisational behaviour (OB).

-ULO2: Critically reflect on and practically apply contingent perspectives of OB theoretical frameworks in exploring organisational problems and phenomena.
+ULO2: Critically reflect on and practically apply contingent perspectives of OB theoretical frameworks to better manage people and organisations.

 ULO3: Communicate from a range of perspectives to influence others, both as an individual and as a team.